oz-mollerstuen/AA-Field-Guide/Capstone-Research/commit-log.md

 #
 # 02/24/24

-* Begin research on REACT version of project
+* 8:00 - Begin research on REACT version of project
+* 8:30 - Update Proposal and start research
+* 9:27 - Built bones of react project
+*